gregbo/mininet_frr/make_vm/README.md

 # Create a Mininet / FRR VM
-These instructions create an Ubuntu based Mininet/FRR VM image with:
+These are instructions topcreate an Ubuntu based Mininet/FRR VM image with:
 - Ubuntu 22.04.4 LTS
 - Mininet 2.3.0
 - FRR 9.1

 Only these versions have been tested, other combinations could have problems.

-We download the Ubuntu iso image and we use git to fetch Mininet and FRR from github and build from source.
+The following are the steps to download the Ubuntu iso image, use git to fetch Mininet and FRR sources from github.com, and build and install Mininet and FRR.

 ## Step 1: Create a Ubuntu based VM